 If you're in the market for eyeglasses, you may already anticipate being presented with a wide range of options.
 In addition to choosing among various styles of frames, between one kind of plastic and another, or between progressive lenses and bifocals, you also have several lens coatings to choose from.
-Here at Vision Source Castle Hills in San Antonio, our eye care team can help you select specific add-ons that can enhance your eyeglasses' performance and make you even happier about your purchase.
+Here at Vision Source Castle Hills in northern San Antonio, our eye care team can help you select specific add-ons that can enhance your eyeglasses' performance and make you even happier about your purchase.
 These options include:

 - Scratch Resistance: Plastic lenses are much lighter and safer to wear than old-fashioned glass lenses, but they're not perfect.
 Some types of plastic in particular, such as polycarbonate, can be highly vulnerable to scratches, no matter how careful you try to be with them.
 These scratches can interfere annoyingly with your clarity of vision.
 For these materials, optometrists can add a scratch-resistant coating that helps to reduce the number and severity of scratches your lenses receive over time.

 - Anti-Glare: When glare strikes the highly reflective surfaces of your eyeglasses lenses, you may find the results downright blinding.
 That's why optometrists often recommend anti-glare coatings that make it easier for you to see, and easier for others to see your eyes behind your lenses.
 We also offer the option of polarization, a filtering process that specifically blocks the light that bounces upward from reflective surfaces.